senvB/dartsViewerApp/README.md

 The *DartsViewerApp* provided here allows to load the data from the DSAB website and present it in a structured way.

+The app supports the Android OS from API level 24 ("Nougat", Android version 7.x) onwards.

 ## Features
 The *DartsViewerApp* offer a simple and structured way to access the results of the DSAB leagues.
 Additional features make the handling of the app even more convenient.